ghidraninja/game-and-watch-backup/README.md

 This repository contains pre-built tools for backing up & restoring the original Game and Watch firmware.
 Both the Mario and Zelda variants are supported.

 What you'll need:
-- A Game & Watch in original state
+- A Limited Edition Game & Watch, either the Super Mario Bros. edition released in 2020 or The Legend of Zelda edition released in 2021 in thier original state
 - An ARM debug probe (Tested with J-Link and ST-Link compatible devices) or a Raspberry Pi
 - Connections to the [debug port](https://twitter.com/ghidraninja/status/1326860677353512960) - testclips or soldered wires work well!
-- A computer with Ubuntu 20.04 or compatible.
+- A computer running Ubuntu 20.04 or compatible Linux distro.
+You can also use a Virtual Machine such as Virtual Box under Windows or MacOS.

 Also see this video for a rough overview over how the scripts work: https://www.youtube.com/watch?v=-MzmoEFs0bQ